LinuxCommandLibrary

 TLDR

-Check a specific PKGBUILD file
+Check a PKGBUILD file for issues

-$ namcap [path/to/pkgbuild]
+$ namcap [path/to/PKGBUILD]

 copy

-Check a specific package file
+Check a package file for issues

 $ namcap [path/to/package.pkg.tar.zst]